NRPFL/IT-Image-Assets-Public/README.md

 # Scam Alert Assets

-This repository contains images and HTML used for scam awareness communication to restaurant staff.
+This repository hosts HTML and image assets used for internal scam awareness communication for NRP Restaurants.

 ## License

 - Code (HTML/CSS) is licensed under the [MIT License](LICENSE).
-- Images are licensed under [Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).
+- Images (e.g., Scams.png) are licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).

-Contact: support@nrpsg.com
+> These assets are not intended for commercial redistribution.

+For internal questions or permissions, contact: support@nrpsg.com